Domonion/cryptobazar/README.md

 #### Sale start

 _Type: date_
 The date of the beginning of the sale.
-You can select the date from the webpage-integrated calendar, or you can type the date by yourself, so anyone can choose the best option.
+You can select the date from the webpage-integrated calendar, or you can type the date by keyboard if `DD.MM.YYYY` format, so anyone can choose the best option.
+All the dates are further converted to UNIX format.

 #### Sale end